WhiteMagic2014/tts-edge-java/README.md

     String content = "你好，有什么可以帮助你的吗";
     String fileName = new TTS(voice, content)
                 .findHeadHook()
+                .isRateLimited(true) // Set to true to resolve the rate limiting issue in certain regions..
                 .fileName("file name")// You can customize the file name; if omitted, a random file name will be generated.
                 .overwrite(false) // When the specified file name is the same, it will either overwrite or append to the file.
                 .formatMp3()  // default mp3.